ThatOpen/engine_docs/docs/api/@thatopen/fragments/classes/Fragment.md

 #### Remarks

 This method updates the visibility of items in the fragment based on the provided visibility flag.

-#### Throws

-Will throw an error if the instances are not found or if the item IDs are not found in the fragment.

 #### Example